BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 ## What's Next

-BRadvoc8 is not an identity with a first claim about skills, but that's opened a bit of a Pandora's box.
+BRadvoc8 is now an identity with an initial claim about skills, but that's opened a bit of a Pandora's box.
 The next three tutorials will seek to close it.

 * **Tutorial 04: Managing Sensitive Claims with Elision** will discuss how claims can quickly become sensitive, and how elision can protect them.
 * **Tutorial 05: Managing Sensitive Claims with Encrypt** will reveal encryption as an alternative form of protection.